Use of Defibrillators by Lifeguards Position Statement

 - Early defibrillation

-- Early advanced care
+- Early advanced cardiac care

-- The American Heart Association (AHA) and the Heart and Stroke Foundation of Canada (HSFC) recommend that "all emergency personnel should be trained and permitted to operate an appropriately maintained defibrillator if their professional activities require that they respond to persons experiencing cardiac arrest.
-“The technology that allows minimally trained people to successfully defibrillate is currently available: however, the HSFC stresses that "such programs must have strong medical control."
+The American Heart Association (AHA) and the Heart and Stroke Foundation of Canada (HSFC) have found that AED’s are most effective when used by trained individuals.
+All emergency personnel should be permitted to operate an appropriately maintained defibrillator if their professional activities require that they respond to persons experiencing cardiac arrest.
+“The Public Access (PAD) trial demonstrated a doubling of survival rates in plublic places where defibrillators are placed and lay volunteers are trained to use the defibrillators.”

-- Training programs of as few as eight hours have been evaluated in the medical environment with medical and paramedical practitioners.
+All lifeguards and lifesavers should be trained and encouraged to provide these skills when needed.
+Training programs of as few as eight hours have been evaluated in the medical environment with medical and paramedical practitioners.
 These studies are supportive of short-course certification.